Nitocris

+Manetho claimed she built the "third pyramid" at Giza.
+Modern historians and archaeologists attribute that pyramid to a king of the Fourth Dynasty, Menkaure.

 Greek tradition

-According to Herodotus (Histories ii-100), she invited the murderers of her brother, the "king of Egypt", to a banquet, then killed them by flooding the sealed room with the Nile.
+According to Herodotus (Histories ii-100), Nitocris invited the murderers of her brother, the "king of Egypt", to a banquet, then killed them by flooding the sealed room with the waters of the Nile.